tm-a-t/TGPy/guide/docs/basics/code.md

 All Python possibilities are available, including **module imports** and **function definitions**.
 Moreover, you can use most of Telegram features, such as sending messages.
 You’ll learn more about them later in the guide.

-TGPy provides extra features for convenient programming.
+Besides, TGPy provides additional features for simplifying your code.

 ### Reuse variables